Sillybutts/SLAB/README.md

 <img src="GHimages/magwell%20moving.gif" width="500">

 <details>
 <summary>Thanks to my beta testers who contributed a bunch of features and variant parts to the SLAB!
-Here's a list of who did what:</summary>
+Here's a list of who did what: (click this text)</summary>

 - Baygull made the first version of the Handguard wBackstop
 - Baygull contributed the little pointy bits to the top rail that align it with the MuzzleB and TopCover
 - Ehdrien contributed his fancy printed cotter pins
 - Ehdrien made the first chopped Talon magwell by literally chopping the standard one at an angle in his slicer

 Also, thanks to all my beta testers for their feedback while designing the SLAB.
 Couldn't have done it (this well) without you guys(and gals)!